wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/transport_examples/transport_switching/JMS_to_http_s_Using_JBoss_Messaging_JBM_.md

 that the JMS client used in this example doesn't send any content type information.

-!!! info
+!!!
 Note
     It is possible to instruct a JMS proxy service to listen to an already existing destination without creating a new one.
 To do this, use the parameter elements on the proxy service definition to specify the destination and connection factory etc. For example:
     <parameter name="transport.jms.Destination">dynamicTopics/something.TestTopic</parameter>

-TEST